 And you can already see the limitations there.

 Could you have a conversation with someone who lives and breathes for only, say, black holes research?

 Exactly, he would be out of place and sticking out like a sore thumb.

-Too driven people also often don’t make for good relationship partners (see Einstein), friends or even conversation partners.
+Too driven people also often don’t make for good relationship partners (see Einstein), friends, or even conversation partners.

-To be a high quality man, you also need some balance.
+To be a high-quality man, you also need some balance.

-3. Takes Care of Himself
+#3.
+He Takes Care of Himself

-They have the mindset that the more they take care of the machine, the farther they will go.
+And they have the mindset that the more they take care of the machine, the farther they will go.

 You meet them today and they’re good.
 You stick with them and tomorrow they’re very good.
 You stick with them until the day after tomorrow and they’re great.